-A friend of mine, last Sunday, went to Dunkirk to take food, water and clothing to child refugees trying to survive.
+A friend of mine, recently, went to Dunkirk to take food, water and clothing to child refugees trying to survive.
 Many of these children were orphans, left to fend for themselves by parents who’d either died in wars, or who’d sent their children off in search of a future where no future existed in their war-torn country.
 The Dunkirk police had recently destroyed the refugees’ makeshift camp – brutally in some cases – leaving them deeply traumatised and having to sleep rough in the nearby woods.
 My friend and the other volunteers with her also organised and ran art-based activities for the children.
 (See image near end.)
 They were supported by several other volunteer agencies.

 Here’s what Farah Khan, a teacher and a help4refugeechildren (H4RC) volunteer had to say, ‘Children here lack stability, structure and security.
 Their safety is at its most vulnerable.
 Babies and young children are living in dire, destitute conditions without any form of education, medical care or counselling.
 As a teacher, I observed quickly the serious impact this has had on them.
 Their smiles turn to aggression in dynamic cycles.
 These children, they live in fear in their isolation.’